National Health Service (England): Organisation

 The NHS was established within the differing nations of the United Kingdom through differing legislation, and as such there has never been a singular British healthcare system, instead there are 4 health services in the United Kingdom; NHS England, the NHS Scotland, HSC Northern Ireland and NHS Wales, which were run by the respective UK government ministries for each home nation before falling under the control of devolved governments in 1999.
 In 2009, NHS England agreed to a formal NHS constitution, which sets out the legal rights and responsibilities of the NHS, its staff, and users of the service, and makes additional non-binding pledges regarding many key aspects of its operations.

+The composition of the NHS has been subject to significant and repeated change since its creation, but especially from 1991 onwards following the passing of the NHS and Community Care Act 1990 and the introduction of the health service internal market.
+This process can be broadly divided into 3 main periods of change: from 1991 to 1997, focused on the introduction of internal market reforms and establishing the purchaser-provider split, from 1997 to 2010, when focus shifted towards patient choice and reducing wait times, and from 2010 onwards, aiming to increase local and national autonomy and integrate care across levels.

 The Health and Social Care Act 2012 came into effect in April 2013, giving GP-led groups responsibility for commissioning most local NHS services.
 Starting in April 2013, primary care trusts (PCTs) began to be replaced by general practitioner (GP)-led organizations called clinical commissioning groups (CCGs).
 Under the new system, a new NHS Commissioning Board, called NHS England, oversees the NHS from the Department of Health.
 The Act has also become associated with the perception of increased private provision of NHS services.
 In reality, the provision of NHS services by private companies long precedes this legislation, but there are concerns that the new role of the healthcare regulator ('Monitor') could lead to increased use of private-sector competition, balancing care options between private companies, charities, and NHS organizations.
 NHS trusts responded to the Nicholson challenge—which involved making £20 billion in savings across the service by 2015.